January 31, 2013

 November 16, 2009

-Last Friday, Wayne Pacelle paid a visit to our newest animal care center—the SPCA Wildlife Care Center in Ft.
-Lauderdale, Fla.
+Last Friday, Wayne Pacelle paid a visit to our newest animal care center—the South Florida Wildlife Center in Fort Lauderdale, Florida.